sixuanhan/nuggets/DESIGN.md

 `spectator`: the address of the spectator

-`nuggetsInPile`: a hashtable that holds the one dimensional coordinate of all piles and the number of nuggets in each pile
+`nuggetsInPile`: a counters that holds the one dimensional coordinate of all piles and the number of nuggets in each pile

 ---